Remote Agent

 The dashboard is available at:

-The Logs tab shows recent requests, status codes, durations, whether requests passed or were blocked, and the reason for blocked requests.
+The Logs tab shows recent requests, status codes, durations, whether requests passed or were blocked, target hosts, and the reason for blocked requests.

 The Configuration tab edits the HOSTS runtime configuration saved in .env.